 Set the brake, turn towards the curb, leave it in reverse and tie the reins with a quick release knot.

 Dock lines are important, seems like an obvious observation, but I’m astounded at how many times I see boaters tying up as if they didn’t care about what may be their 1st or 2nd most valuable possession, spouses and children excluded of course (for some).
 Some skippers treat their vessels as if it were a horse, just throw the line around the hitching rail and she be there, arrr, when I come back must be their logic.
-In their defense, some of these boobs cowboys (boobs removed to be pc) have never been anywhere but on their trailer, so dock lines aren’t used.
-But still, If they can’t tie up their boat, how can the rest of us trust being around them.
+In their defense, some of these cowboys have never had their boats anywhere but on their trailer, some may not have dock lines.

 Four or more huh?
 Let's see, one bow line, one stern line, one spring line to stop forward surges, one spring line to stop backward surges.
 More lines are needed for nasty conditions, such as big swells hitting you all night and day, passing boat wakes, high winds.
 The condition of your vessel or the docks puny cleats and deteriorating condition are all clear signs that you may need more lines.

-Don't forget to have oversize fenders, but even that wont save your boat if you park somewhere you shouldn't.
+Don't forget to have oversized fenders, but even that won't save your boat if you park somewhere you shouldn't.

-how to tie your boat using spring lines
+how to securely tie your boat using fore and aft spring lines

 Ahoy!